 Mookambika temple has a history going back to more than 1,200 years.
-Mookambika is the manifestation of Parvathy, Saraswathi and Mahalakshmi.
+Mookambika embodies the powers of Parvathy, Saraswathi and Mahalakshmi.
 She has three eyes and four arms, with the divine chakram and conch in her hands and is seated on a lion.

 Deities in Mookambika Temple

 The main deity is a jyotirlingam.
 A golden line cuts it in half.
 The left half embodies the Tridevis while the right half stands for the Trimurtis.
 The belief is that Mookambika Devi has merged with this lingam.
 However devotees mostly see the panchaloha idol of Goddess Mookambika inside the sanctum sanctorum.
-The jyotirlingam is placed just in front of the idol of Goddess Mookambika.
-A golden shield usually covers it.
+The jyotirlingam is placed exactly in front of the idol of Goddess Mookambika.
+A golden shield usually covers the jyotirlingam.

 Dashabhuja Ganapathi is on the southern side of the sanctum.
-The Naga Prathistha can be seen on the south-west portion of the pradakshinavattam.
+The Naga Prathistha is on the south-west portion of the pradakshinavattam.
 There are also separate shrines for Hanuman, Veerabhadreshwarar, Subrahmanya and Shivalingas.

 The Saraswathi Mandapam is on the southern side of the outer circle.
 Vidyarambham ceremonies are conducted here.
 This is a Hindu tradition where children are formally introduced to learning.
 The ritual is ususally conducted on Vijayadashami day.

 Navaratri is the main festival at Mookambika temple.
 Navratri celebrates the victory of Goddess Durga over Mahishasura, the buffalo-headed demon.
 She fought for nine days and nine nights before rising victorious on the tenth day.